Option

 Implicitly added by option2Iterable

-Given a collection factory factory, convert this collection to the appropriate representation for the current element type A.
+Given a collection factory factory, converts this collection to the appropriate representation for the current element type A.

-Given a collection factory factory, convert this collection to the appropriate representation for the current element type A. Example uses:
+Given a collection factory factory, converts this collection to the appropriate representation for the current element type A. Example uses:

 xs.to(List)